home-assistant/home-assistant.io/source/_integrations/fmi.markdown

   type: float
   default: Provided by Home Assistant configuration
 offset:
   description: "Hour offset for forecast.
-Accepted values are one of [0, 1, 2, 3, 4, 6, 8, 12, 24]."
-Valid for both sensor and weather platforms.
+Accepted values are one of [0, 1, 2, 3, 4, 6, 8, 12, 24].
+Valid for both sensor and weather platforms."
   required: false
   type: integer
   default: "Defaults to 0 (Current weather)"